Posts Tagged ‘Republican’

 Too politically correct

 I have had enough with being politically correct!
 I just don’t get it.
 When 96 percent of African-Americans obviously chose to vote for a man because of his color, the rest of the world has the right to comment on his color.
 I do not begrudge the man appealing to the minority group that he belongs to.
 That is exactly what happens in a representative government.
 It is why in some voting districts a person that was a Jew or a Catholic or woman cannot win.
-Frankly, it is why in some districts a or a can’t win.
+Frankly, it is why in some districts a Republican or a Democrat can’t win.

 Stories that Walgreens is putting the spike on “Chia Obama” get my gander up.
 After all, a chia pet is almost always a gag gift.
 Why can’t it be a gag gift about a particular person?